 A collection of podcasts for those who prefer an audio learning experience.
-Podcasts with CME options are identified in the CPD column on our Podcast page.
+Podcasts with CPD options are identified in the CPD column on our Podcast page.

 - FAST EVIDENCE is a half‐day, interactive course that teaches physicians how to conduct effective internet searches in order to find credible and evidence‐based medical information from a variety of databases and other credible online sources.
 Designed for a small group of up to 12 learners, the course is facilitated by two CPSBC Librarians who provide learners with hands‐on learning support in a computer lab setting.
 Register at UBC CPD.